 - Old Trafford, Manchester

-If you are in England in July 2022, this is an opportunity to watch the best of European women's football teams play the beautiful game.
-Buy your tickets online now for a 2022 Women's Euro Cup match in England.
+If you are in England in July 2022, this is an opportunity to watch the best European women’s football teams play the beautiful game.
+Buy your tickets for a 2022 Women’s Euro Cup match in England.

 Women’s Football Euro Cup winners